kaledbarreto/hello-world/README.md

-Learning JS, and this code is just my first "Hello World" :)
+I am learning JS and this code is just my first "Hello World"! :)